What is Microsoft Teams?

 Desktop Application | All Files stored using Teams reside in the Microsoft Cloud.
 By default, Teams is not configured to access files when not connected to a network. | The desktop OneDrive application will locally store a copy of any files/folders a user has access to.
 Appropriate precautions should be taken to ensure sensitive information is protected from unauthorized access. |

-!
-Regardless of the amount of information you store or share with OneDrive, the most sensitive element identified should be the one that defines your electronic information classification.
+Regardless of the amount of information collected, processed, stored, or shared, the most sensitive element identified should be the one defining the overall information classification.

 ---|---|---|